maxmatical/ml-cheatsheet/ML tips/Pytorch Lightning/README.md

 - could improve generalization by searching for flatter minima
 - using SGD only? may not be useful for other optimizers like AdamW, Ranger etc.
   - used succesfully with Adam see https://twitter.com/jeankaddour/status/1494437438856572932
+- **IMPORTANT**: if using save model checkpoints, the checkpoints that are saved are NOT of the averaged model weights.
+  - so if you load best model checkpoint before saving model, you will not save the averaged model
+  - to save the SWA model, only save the model (no loading checkpoints) after entire training is done

 ## Exponential Moving Average (EMA):
 https://github.com/fadel/pytorch_ema